Curious about options trading … but unclear about how it works or how to get started?

 Long vs. Short Options

-In this case, you’d buy a call option on the asset, allowing you to make a purchase within a specified time period.
-This would lock you into that desired amount, so even if it went up exponentially in value, you could still go through with the purchase at that price.
+This would lock you into that desired amount.
+So even if it rises exponentially in value, you could still go through with the purchase at that price.

 With a put option, a “strike price” is set.
-So, say that you set the price at $10.
+So, say you set the price at $10.
 With a put option, you can sell that asset at $10 at any point before the expiration date.

 Reading Options Tables